ilia92/homes_mining/home_univ/pho/Readme.txt

    avoid allocating new buffers on each DAG epoch switch, which should improve DAG switch stability.
 You may specify this option per-GPU.

+-daglim <n>
+   (AMD Polaris, Baffin, Tonga, or Fiji cards only) Limit the DAG size to <n> MB to allow mining on 4 GB cards a few weeks after epoch 373 on Windows (or 381 on Linux).
+The possible values except the exact DAG limit are also 0 (turn off the DAG limit), 1 (automatic DAG limit size, usually 4023 MB under Windows; this is the default).
+   Note that the hashrate will drop significantly with each epoch after the DAG limit is in effect.
+If the hashrate drops too much (e.g. from 28 MH/s to just 2-3 MH/s, you need to use lower value, for example "-daglim 3996" or even lower.

 -dagrestart <n>
    Restart the miner when allocating buffer for a new DAG epoch.
 The possible values are: 0 - never, 1 - always, 2 - auto (the miner